FANAYAJO/Udacity-Project-Explore-US-Bikeshare-data/README.md

 # Udacity Bikeshare project
 # Explore Us Bikeshare Data
-My second project in Programming for Data Science Nanodegree Program in Udacity platform.
+Second project in Programming for Data Science Nanodegree Program in Udacity platform.

 ## Project Details
 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
 Regardless, each bike can serve several users per day.